‘The Walking Dead’: Jeffrey Dean Morgan Responds To ‘Racist’ Negan T-Shirt

 “Holy crap people are stupid.”

-After removing The Walking Dead t-shirt from its stores, TV Line reported that Primark issued a public apology.
+After removing The Walking Dead T-shirt from its stores, TV Line reported that Primark issued a public apology.

 “The t-shirt in question is licensed merchandise for the U.S. television series The Walking Dead, and the quote and image are taken directly from the show.
 Any offense caused by its design was wholly unintentional, and Primark sincerely apologizes for this.”

-People are having different reactions to the t-shirt controversy as well as Morgan’s comment.
+People are having different reactions to the T-shirt controversy as well as Morgan’s comment.
 Some side with the actor, who feel that the phrase is being taken out of context.
 Others believe that the shirt is racist and should be pulled.
 As for AMC or the big bosses at TWD, there has been no comment or statement.

-What do you think about the Negan t-shirt?
+What do you think about the Negan T-shirt?
 Do you believe it is racist and sends subliminal messages?
 Was Primark right in removing the clothing?
 How do you feel about Jeffrey Dean Morgan’s response to The Walking Dead controversy?

 [Featured Image by John Sciulli/Getty Images for AMC]